Bribery in Rating Systems: A Game-Theoretic Perspective: Abstract

 \section{Abstract}

-The rich revenue gained from a mobile application ($a.k.a.$ app) boost app owners (sellers) to manipulate the app store with fake ratings.
-One effective way to hire fake rating providers is bribery.
-The fake ratings given by the bribed buyers influence the evaluation of the app, which further have an impact on the decision-making of potential buyers.
-In this paper, we study bribery in a rating system with multiple sellers and buyers, which extends the single seller situation discussed in \cite{Grandi2016}.
-We analyze the effect of bribing strategy using game theory methodology and examine the existence of its an equilibrium state, in which the rating system is expected to be bribery-proof: no bribery strategy yields a strictly positive expected gain to the seller.
-Our study first concentrates on the analysis of the static game with a fixed number of sellers and buyers, then we model a real-world setting towards a dynamic game.
-On top of our analysis, we conclude that at least one Nash equilibrium can be reached in the bribery game of the rating system.
+Rating systems play a vital role in the exponential growth of service-oriented markets.
+As highly rated online services usually receive substantial revenue in the markets, malicious sellers seek to boost their service evaluation by manipulating the rating system with fake ratings.
+One effective way to improve the service evaluation is to hire fake rating providers by bribery.
+The fake ratings given by the bribed buyers influence the evaluation of the service, which further impacts the decision-making of potential buyers.
+In this paper, we study the bribery of a rating system with multiple sellers and buyers via a game-theoretic perspective.
+In detail, we examine whether there exists an equilibrium state in the market in which the rating system is expected to be bribery-proof: no bribery strategy yields a strictly positive gain.
+We first collect real-world data for modeling the bribery problem in rating systems.
+On top of that, we analyze the problem of bribery in a rating system as a static game.
+From our analysis, we conclude that at least a Nash equilibrium can be reached in the bribery game of rating systems.